Harvard-MIT Health Sciences and Technology Program

 Charles G. Sodini, PhD

-Clarence J. LeBel Professor Post-Tenure in Electrical Engineering
+Clarence J. LeBel Professor Post-Tenure of Electrical Engineering

 Core Faculty, Institute for Medical Engineering and Science